Welcome to the Vermont Model Criminal Jury Instructions. The instructions are sponsored by the Vermont Bar Association.

 Author Archives: Michael Csere

-September 18, 2020: The Committee has added a new instruction (CR04-051) and reporter’s note for use in cases with more than one defendant on trial.
+February 9, 2022: The Committee has added a new instruction and reporter’s note for pro se defendants.